Backblaze, Inc. (NASDAQ:BLZE) Director Timothy M. Nufire Sells 2,000 Shares

-Backblaze, Inc. (NASDAQ:BLZE – Get Rating) Director Timothy M. Nufire sold 2,000 shares of the company’s stock in a transaction dated Monday, February 27th.
-The stock was sold at an average price of $5.59, for a total value of $11,180.00.
-Following the transaction, the director now directly owns 1,162,000 shares of the company’s stock, valued at $6,495,580.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Backblaze, Inc. (NASDAQ:BLZE – Get Rating) Director Timothy M. Nufire sold 2,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 1st.
+The stock was sold at an average price of $5.51, for a total transaction of $11,020.00.
+Following the transaction, the director now owns 1,158,000 shares in the company, valued at $6,380,580.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Wall Street Analysts Forecast Growth

-Several research analysts have recently issued reports on the company.
-Oppenheimer lowered their price objective on Backblaze to $8.50 in a research report on Tuesday, November 15th.
-B. Riley upped their target price on Backblaze from $8.50 to $9.00 and gave the company a “buy” rating in a research report on Thursday, February 16th.
-Raymond James decreased their target price on Backblaze from $14.50 to $11.00 and set an “outperform” rating for the company in a research report on Thursday, November 10th.
-Finally, JMP Securities reissued a “market outperform” rating and issued a $18.00 target price on shares of Backblaze in a research report on Wednesday, February 22nd.
+A number of equities analysts have recently issued reports on the stock.
+B. Riley raised their target price on shares of Backblaze from $8.50 to $9.00 and gave the stock a “buy” rating in a research report on Thursday, February 16th.
+JMP Securities reiterated a “market outperform” rating and issued a $18.00 price objective on shares of Backblaze in a research report on Wednesday, February 22nd.
+Oppenheimer lowered their price objective on shares of Backblaze to $8.50 in a research report on Tuesday, November 15th.
+Finally, Raymond James lowered their price objective on shares of Backblaze from $14.50 to $11.00 and set an “outperform” rating on the stock in a research report on Thursday, November 10th.

 Backblaze, Inc, a storage cloud platform, provides businesses and consumers cloud services to store, use, and protect data in the United States and internationally.
 The company offers cloud services through a web-scale software infrastructure built on commodity hardware.
 It also provides Backblaze B2 Cloud Storage, which enables customers to store data, developers to build applications, and partners to expand their use cases.